NVlabs/splatnet/INSTALL.md

 * Make sure CUDA and cuDNN are installed

-    We use CUDA 8 and cuDNN 6.
+    We tested on CUDA8/cuDNN6 and CUDA9/cuDNN7.
 But Caffe typically supports a wide range of CUDA/cuDNN versions.

 * Install system-wide dependencies
     ```bash